SQL # |

 What does the .NET CLR Integration feature (starting in Microsoft SQL Server 2005) do?
 Does it replace T-SQL?

-Please see the following article I wrote on SQL Server Central for a more in-depth look at what SQLCLR can do and when it makes sense to use it (free registration is required to access their content):
+Please see the following article I wrote on SQL Server Central for a more in-depth look at what SQLCLR can do and when it makes sense to use it (free registration is required to access their content): Stairway to SQLCLR Level 1: What is SQLCLR?
+Does SQL# (SQLsharp) work with Microsoft SQL Server 2000 (or before)?

-Unfortunately, no. SQL Server 2005 is the first version to incorporate the .NET CLR inside the database engine so the previous versions would have no way to make use of .NET code.
 If you are stuck using SQL Server 2000 (or before) for a while and need to do complicated, procedural logic, the only way is to create a COM DLL and register it as an Extended Stored Procedure (xp).
-See Books Online (BOL) for more detailed information on creating and registering xp DLLs in SQL Server 2000.
-Please note that Extended Stored Procedures are deprecated as of SQL Server 2005.

 What versions of Microsoft SQL Server does SQL# (SQLsharp) work with?